alfa-laboratory/core-components/.github/CONTRIBUTING.md

-The following is a set of guidelines for contributing to Ant Design.
+The following is a set of guidelines for contributing to Core components.
 Please spend several minutes reading these guidelines before you create an issue or pull request.

 ## Code of Conduct